 Scott Peterson returns to court to fight 2004 murder conviction with help of Los Angeles Innocence Project

-Convicted killer Scott Peterson was scheduled to appear in a San Mateo County courtroom Tuesday morning as he fights to overturn his 2004 conviction for the murders of his pregnant wife and their unborn son.
+Convicted killer Scott Peterson appeared in a San Mateo County courtroom Tuesday morning as he fights to overturn his 2004 conviction for the murders of his pregnant wife and their unborn son.

-Peterson was set to attend Tuesday morning's status conference hearing remotely, while his counsel was expected to attend the proceedings in person.
+Peterson attended Tuesday morning's status conference hearing remotely and did not speak much outside of formalities like, "Yes, your honor."

+The Los Angeles Innocence Project took up Peterson's case in January, filing a motion for DNA testing to clear Peterson possibly.
+There are three motions pending, including one for post-conviction DNA testing - specifically surrounding a van that was near the Peterson's home that was involved in a burglary at or near the time of Laci's disappearance.

 Although the case is originally from Stanislaus County and is being prosecuted by the county's District Attorney's Office, the San Mateo County Superior Court in Redwood City is serving as the venue for Tuesday's hearing as it was during the original trial.